Canonical Portfolios: Optimal Asset and Signal Combination: Conclusion

 \section{Conclusion}

-In this paper, we provide a novel framework for portfolio managers and academics alike to conceptualize the optimal asset and signal combination problem with canonical correlation analysis (CCA).
+In this paper, we provide a novel framework for portfolio managers and academics to conceptualize the optimal asset and signal combination problem with canonical correlation analysis (CCA).
 Our contribution can be summarized as follows.
-First, we recast the original investment problem of \cite{brandt2006dynamic} into a tractable one that scales to large dimensions.
-Our solution can be seen to generalize the classic \cite{markowitz} mean-variance optimization scheme, such that it is able to ingest multiple return-predictive signals, and account for cross-predictability and uncertainty in the signals.
-All of these properties are achieved by solving the portfolio selection problem in a single stage and assuming Gaussianity on the joint distribution of the assets and signals.
-Second, we lift the veil of complexity from our large-dimensional problem through a novel application of CCA.
+First, we recast the original investment problem of \cite{brandt2006dynamic} into a tractable one that allows us to derive an optimal portfolio policy that is applicable to large cross-sectional financial applications.
+Our portfolio policy is able to ingest multiple return-predictive signals, and account for cross-predictability and correlations in both the returns and signals.
+All of these properties are achieved by solving the portfolio selection problem in a single stage.
+Second, we attempted to lift the veil of complexity from our large-dimensional investment problem through a novel application of CCA.
 In particular, CCA breaks down the correlations of all of the asset returns and signals into independent long–short managed portfolios, which we term as \textit{canonical portfolios}.
 Each of the canonical portfolios can be ranked from the one with the smallest correlation to the one with the highest; the canonical portfolios with the highest predictable returns get scaled up the most.

-Having established the theoretical results of our method, we bring it to the empirical test.
-We ran backtest simulations on Fama-French sorted equity portfolios with a momentum signal, and we have found that our proposed method generally outperforms natural benchmarks.
+Having established the theoretical contents of our method, we bring it to the empirical test.
+We ran backtest simulations on Fama-French equity sorted portfolios with a momentum signal.
+Our findings indicate that our proposed method consistently outperforms natural benchmarks.
 The performance of our method further improves when the analysis is extended to two momentum signals of different lookback windows.
-These results are made possible by introducing regularization techniques to overcome the instabilities in the estimation and exploiting the most predictable dimensions of the data.
+These results are made possible by introducing regularization techniques to overcome estimation errors and exploiting the most predictable dimensions of the data.